23 Questions To Ask Before Hiring Conversion Optimization AgencyBy Khalid Saleh+

 This an easy one.
 If anyone guarantees results for conversion optimization services, run away from them as fast as you can.

 Many factors impact the result of conversion work.
 Among these factors, several are not controlled by the conversion rate optimization firm.

-Take for example the quality of the traffic that is coming to your website.
-If the site gets a good number of visitors organically from search engines, a change in the quality of that traffic (such as an increase or a decrease in rankings) will have a direct impact on your conversion rate.
+Take, for example, the quality of the traffic that is coming to your website.
+If the site gets a good number of visitors organically from search engines, a change in the quality of that traffic (such as an increase or a decrease in rankings) will directly impact your conversion rate.

 The conversion company also does not control some market factors.
 A major ad campaign of one of your direct competitors will impact your conversion rate.

 In our experience, companies that guarantee conversion optimization results fall in one of two.